Goyicho/imPreSsiOn/README.md

 # imPreSsiOn

-A music synthesis project based on visual analyze, with Python, SuperCollider, and OSC.
+A music synthesis project based on visual analysis, with Python, SuperCollider, and OSC.

 How to run:
 1. (have SuperCollider installed), open 05.scd, evaluate NetAddr.langPort, make sure it matches with the port number on line 12 in take_video.py file